£792,500 GBP | Sold

-- Offered from single family ownership since new
+- Offered from single family ownership since the early-1930s

 - A significant Mercedes-Benz model